-His music has been performed around the UK by artists and ensembles including members of the Philharmonia Orchestra, the Britten Sinfonia, Royal Liverpool Philharmonic’s Ensemble 10/10, Mahan Esfahani, Jane Chapman, Dark Inventions, The Fidelio Trio, Lontano, The Kreutzer Quartet, The Ligeti Quartet, and Octandre.
+His music has been performed in concert halls around the UK by a variety of ensembles and artists, including members of the Philharmonia Orchestra, Britten Sinfonia, Royal Liverpool Philharmonic’s Ensemble 10/10, Quatuor Diotima, Mahan Esfahani, Jane Chapman, Dark Inventions, Lontano, The Kreutzer Quartet, The Ligeti Quartet, and Octandre.
 He is currently working with Psappha and the Berkeley Ensemble.